opentorah/opentorah/docbook/README.md

 "coverage set class table not yet supported" during fonts auto-detection;
 see https://issues.apache.org/jira/browse/FOP-2704 for more details.

+TODO that issue is marked as "resolved" now!

 Some of the fonts that work well enough and support Latin, Russian and Hebrew scripts are DejaVu and Liberation.